A Primer on the Signature Method in Machine Learning: Theoretical Foundations

-We now describe a property of the signature known as Chen's identity, which provides an algebraic relationship between paths and their signatures.
-To formulate Chen's identity, we need to introduce the algebra of formal power series, which we have not mentioned thus far, but which should appear natural in light of the definition of the signature.
+There is a way to formulate Chen's identity in a more algebraic way.
+To do so, we need to introduce the algebra of formal power series, which should appear natural in light of the definition of the signature.

-\begin{definition}[Formal power series] Let $e_1,\ldots, e_d$ be $d$ formal indeterminates.
-The algebra of (non-commuting) \emph{formal power series} in $d$ indeterminates is the vector space of all series of the form
+\begin{definition}[Formal power series] Let $e_1,\ldots, e_d$ be $d$ formal indeterminate.
+The algebra of (non-commuting) \emph{formal power series} in $d$ indeterminates is the vector space of all formal series of the form

 where the second summation runs over all multi-indexes $(i_1,\ldots, i_k)$, $i_1,\ldots, i_k \in \{1,\ldots, d\}$, and $\lambda_{i_1,\ldots, i_k}$ are real numbers. \end{definition}